thompson-dean/thompson-dean/README.md

 ## Musician/English -> Japanese translator looking to move into software engineering.

-- I’m currently learning SwiftUI and basic web dev (HTML, CSS, and Javascript)
+- I’m currently learning SwiftUI and web dev (HTML, CSS, and Javascript)
 - 2022 Goals: Release a language learning app on the Apple App Store and create a nice landing site for it.
 - Fun Facts: Been living in japan for the last 5 years.